MOV Butterfly Strategy

 MOV (Movado Group, Inc.), in the Consumer Cyclical sector, (Luxury Goods industry), listed on NYSE.

 Movado Group, Inc. designs, sources, markets, and distributes watches worldwide.
-The company operates in two segments, Watch and Accessory Brands, and Company Stores.
-It offers its watches under the Movado, Concord, Ebel, Olivia Burton, and MVMT brands, as well as licensed brands, such as Coach, Tommy Hilfiger, HUGO BOSS, Lacoste, Calvin Klein, and Scuderia Ferrari.
-The company also provides after-sales and shipping services.
-Its customers include jewelry store chains, department stores, independent regional jewelers, network of independent distributors, online marketplaces, licensors' retail stores, and third-party e-commerce retailers.
-The company also sells directly to consumers through its e-commerce platforms.
+It operates in two segments, Watch and Accessory Brands, and Company Stores.
+The company offers its watches under the Movado, Concord, Ebel, Olivia Burton, and MVMT brands, as well as licensed brands comprising Coach, Tommy Hilfiger, HUGO BOSS, Lacoste, Calvin Klein, and KATE SPADE NEW YORK.
+It also designs, sources, markets, and distributes jewelry and other accessories; and provides after-sales and shipping services.
+The company’s customers include jewelry store chains, department stores, independent regional jewelers, network of independent distributors, online marketplaces, licensors’ retail stores, and third-party e-commerce retailers.
+It sells directly to consumers through its e-commerce platforms.

 What is a butterfly on MOV?